ropod7/pyethtools/README.rst

     for l in ht.decodeData(methodData):
         print l

-    # So, the decoded data should looks like:
+    # So, the decodeData returns list of values:
     # 255
     # 0xca35b7d915458ef5401234568dfe2f44e8fa733c
     # 123456789